CHIMNEY & FIREPLACE RESTORATION | MASONRY HEATERS & OVENS | VENTILATION | EDUCATION & INVESTIGATIONS

-The following information is from studies conducted and researched by the Chimney Safety Institute of America and reported in the book Chimney Fires, Causes, Effects and Evaluation.
+The following information is from studies conducted and researched by the Midwest Chimney Safety Council, HearthMasters Education, and the Chimney Safety Institute of America.
+Much of this information is from the book Chimney Fires, Causes, Effects and Evaluation by the CSIA.
 A copy of this book may be obtained by calling the CSIA at 317-837-5362.

 These questions often come up when evaluating chimney damages: What is chimney fire damage?
 And what other possible causes might there be for damages to a flue liner, chimney, smoke chamber, and chimney cover?
 The MCSC has put together these guidelines in order to help insurance adjusters, engineers, and chimney inspectors determine the causes for chimney damages.
 This is very brief outline, and we suggest that a copy of the book named above be obtained if further explanation is needed.